Skip to content

 • Media Coverage: Public attention paid to an entity by news organizations, magazines, blogs, and social media sites.

 • Investment Philosophy: The overall market perception of an industry or firm.
-Investors analyze companies in terms of their future prospects and then make decisions about whether they want to buy shares in them.
+Investors analyze companies in terms of their prospects and then make decisions about whether they want to buy shares in them.

 Why is ESG good for business?

 Of course, not all sectors of the economy face the same ESG issues.
-For example, when it comes to the environmental risk for certain companies (e.g., JP Morgan Chase), greenhouse gas emissions are less important than they are in the case for energy (e.g., coal).
+For example, when it comes to the environmental risk for certain companies (e.g., JP Morgan Chase), greenhouse gas emissions are less important than they are in the case of energy (e.g., coal).
 If you look at other companies that are focused on remote work (like Twitter, Dropbox, and Upwork), they will have different challenges and opportunities because of the atmosphere they have created for themselves.

 As mentioned earlier, ESG is sustainable investing, but some investments have higher returns.
 For instance, investing in renewable-energy projects has a return rate of 10–50 times the return rate of traditional power generation.
 Other examples include investing in socially responsible funds, which have a return rate of up to 20 times the return rate of low-risk equity portfolios and investment funds.